 Contact Riverside Elder Law Attorneys

-If you have questions or concerns regarding financial elder abuse and/or physical / emotional elder abuse, contact the experienced elder care lawyers at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have questions or concerns regarding financial elder abuse and/or physical / emotional elder abuse, contact the experienced elder care lawyers at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
 Dennis Sandoval is the only attorney in Riverside County and San Bernardino County certified as a Certified Elder Law Attorney by the National Elder Law Foundation and the American Bar Association.
 He is also one of fewer than 100 attorneys nationwide named as a Fellow of the National Academy of Elder Law Attorneys.